AEGEAN CARGO SAILING

 From Greek Islands

 SAIL MED promotes wind energy innovations in clean shipping.
 We also aim to enhance local economic developments, small-scale farming, food security, health, and education.
+We also offer weekly sailing adventures for eco-minded travelers that want to be part of our crew.
 SAIL MED is based on the need to eliminate pollution from fuel for maritime transport.
 It is part of the international SAIL TRANSPORT NETWORK program organized by the non-profit organization GLOBAL VILLAGE.

 Why Shipping?
 The shipping industry is terribly outdated in its dirty emissions and scary dependency on fossil fuels.
 The world’s 90,000 oil-burning ships contribute to climate change, harm marine environments and kill at least 60,000 people a year from toxic emissions.
 According to the International Maritime Organization (IMO), CO2 emissions from maritime shipping are projected to increase by 50-250%, if business as usual continues.